Proposed Osborn Hall Replacement Project

 The current facility has a number of ‘big ticket’ items that need repair or replacement such as the walls, roof, windows, and flooring.
 It was estimated that the cost to replace the building would be less than the cost of building new.

-How will we pay?
+How will we pay for anything new?

 What if I don't support a replacement facility?